Azure/azure-sdk-for-js/sdk/storage/storage-queue/README.md

 ### JavaScript Bundle

-To use the client libraries in browsers, you will need to configure a bundler.
+To use this client library in the browser, you will need to configure a bundler.
 For details on how to do this, please refer to our [bundling documentation](https://github.com/Azure/azure-sdk-for-js/blob/master/documentation/Bundling.md).

 ### CORS